Crash of the Titans: Marketing and release

 During the game's development, Vivendi Games entered a partnership with the Leukemia & Lymphoma Society, and on August 6, 2007, they jointly announced that Crash Bandicoot would serve as a mascot for the Society's "School and Youth" programs, with Crash appearing on the programs' web site and printed materials.
 A Hummer with a playable Wii inside was painted with imagery from the game and displayed at the Annual Balloon Fiesta in Bristol, United Kingdom.

 The game was revealed in a pre-alpha state in April 2007, and was showcased at E3 2007.
-It was released for the Xbox 360, PlayStation 2, and Wii in North America on October 2, 2007, with an Australian release following on October 18.
-A "Monster Edition" of the game was released exclusively in Europe on October 12, 2007 for the PlayStation 2.
+It was released for the Xbox 360, PlayStation 2, and Wii in North America on October 2, 2007, in Europe on October 12, and in Australia on October 18 for the Xbox 360 and PlayStation 2; the Wii version was released in Australia on October 25, while the PlayStation Portable version was released there on November 22.
+A "Monster Edition" of the game was released exclusively in Europe for the PlayStation 2.
 This special edition of the game features "Making-of" videos, water-on tattoos, game hints, a cheat code list, and the game's E3 and theatrical trailers in multiple languages.